-Your Android phone contains a lot of sensitive personal information – you need to protect it with a powerful, secure VPN service.
+Your Android smartphone or tablet contains a lot of sensitive personal information, and you really need to protect it with a trusted and secure VPN.

 - Generous data allowance

 - Helpful & responsive customer support